-REVIEW OF OPERATIONS Product Pipeline
+Product Pipeline

-QRxPharma is developing proprietary Dual Opioid® formulations for treating patients with moderate to severe acute or chronic pain.
-This patented Dual Opioid product pipeline combines morphine and oxycodone to potentially offer physicians broader treatment options than traditional opioids, a large and growing market hindered by older therapies with debilitating side effects.
-Worldwide sales for all opioids are \$14 billion and growing at 6%.
+QRxPharma has been developing proprietary Dual Opioid[®] formulations for treating patients with moderate to severe acute or chronic pain.

+This patented Dual Opioid product combines morphine and oxycodone to potentially offer physicians broader treatment options than traditional opioids, a large and growing market hindered by older therapies with debilitating side effects.
+Worldwide sales for all opioids are US\$14 billion and growing at 6%.
 The Company's Dual Opioids are first in class and at present there are no combination opioid - opioid products available commercially anywhere in the world.

-The Company's proprietary Dual Opioid pipeline includes three complementary products to address various pain management needs:
+The Company's proprietary Dual Opioid portfolio includes three complementary products to address various pain management needs:

-- immediate release MOXDUO, an oral capsule for the treatment of moderate to severe acute pain; - MOXDUO CR, a controlled-release oral tablet for chronic pain; and - MOXDUO IV, an intravenous formulation for hospital use.
+- immediate release Moxduo, an oral capsule for the treatment of moderate to severe acute pain; - Moxduo CR, a controlled-release oral tablet for chronic pain; and - Moxduo IV, an intravenous formulation for hospital use.